 The long-term incentives ('LTI') include long service leave and share-based payments.
 Shares are awarded to executives over a period of three years based on long-term incentive measures.
 These include increase in shareholders' value relative to the entire market and the increase compared to the consolidated entity's direct competitors.
-The Nomination and Remuneration Committee reviewed the long-term equity-linked performance incentives specifically for executives during the year ended 30 June 2022.
+The Nomination and Remuneration Committee reviewed the long-term equity-linked performance incentives specifically for executives during the year ended 30 June 2023.

-No STI's or LTI's have been paid or issued during the current year.
+No STI's or LTI's have been paid or issued during the current or previous financial years.